org-arl/unet-blog/_posts/2018-09-24-On-Underwater-Localization-using-UnetStack.md

 #### Geometric circle intersection method

 The Geometric circle intersection method is widely used in literature.
 Conceptually, the idea is straightforward.
-Referring to figure above, there are two circles that can be formed with the reference modems at the center.
+Referring to the figure above, there are two circles that can be formed with the reference modems at the center.
 There are only two possible location where these circles can intersect.
-As noted before, a third reference modem can remove this ambiguity, however, in the asence of the thrid reference modem, the two possible locations are shown with red marker in the figure at the two intersection points of the circle.
+As noted before, a third reference modem can remove this ambiguity, however, in the absence of the third reference modem, the two possible locations are shown with red marker in the figure at the two intersection points of the circle.
 With the assumption that the unknown node is deployed only on one side of the XY plane, the position of the target node can be computed uniquely.

 Let us denote the unknown/target node's (Node 3) location be $(x_1, x_2)$.